-7 Powers of the Board
+7. Powers of the Board

-- 7.1 In directing and governing the affairs of the Institute, the Board may exercise any or all powers of the Institute except such powers as are expressly reserved by the provisions of this Constitution to the Members in a General Meeting. - 7.2 Without in any way limiting the scope of its powers as generally described in paragraph 7.1 and in addition to powers given to it elsewhere in this Constitution or the By-laws, the Board shall have power in the name of and on behalf of the Institute: - 7.2.1 to receive and accept donations, grants and other moneys; - 7.2.2 to purchase or otherwise acquire, take on lease or hire, exchange, improve, sell, mortgage, pledge, let, dispose of or otherwise deal in property of any description whatsoever; - 7.2.3 to raise or borrow or secure any sum of money or to secure the performance of any obligation in such manner and upon such terms and conditions as it deems fit and, in particular, by the execution of mortgage or notarial bonds or the issue of debentures or debenture stock charged upon all or any of the property of the Institute; - 7.2.4 to invest the funds of the Institute or any portion thereof in such securities or investments and in such manner as the Board may from time to time determine, and to vary or transpose such investments in its discretion; - 7.2.5 to open and operate banking accounts and savings accounts with registered banking institutions; - 7.2.6 to apply and use the funds and income of the Institute to promote the purpose and objects of the Institute;
+- 7.1 In directing and governing the affairs of the Institute, the Board may exercise any and all powers of the Institute except such powers as are expressly reserved by the provisions of this Constitution to the Members in a General Meeting. - 7.2 Without in any way limiting the scope of its powers as generally described in paragraph 7.1, and in addition to powers given to it elsewhere in this Constitution or the By-laws, the Board shall have power in the name of and on behalf of the Institute: - 7.2.1 to receive and accept donations, grants and other moneys; - 7.2.2 to purchase or otherwise acquire, take on lease or hire, exchange, improve, sell, mortgage, pledge, let, dispose of or otherwise deal in property of any description whatsoever; - 7.2.3 to raise or borrow or secure any sum of money or to secure the performance of any obligation in such manner and upon such terms and conditions as it deems fit and, in particular, by the execution of mortgage or notarial bonds or the issue of debentures or debenture stock charged upon all or any of the property of the Institute;

-- 7.2.7 to pay reasonable travelling, subsistence and other expenses incurred in connection with the affairs of the Institute by any members of the Board or its committees. - 7.2.8 to institute and defend legal proceedings; - 7.2.9 to appoint any person as the CEO and to determine his or her duties, remuneration and other terms of employment; - 7.2.10 to enter into contracts and to authorise the settling of the terms of and the signature of any contract or any other document; - 7.2.11 to interpret any clause of the Constitution or By-laws if any dispute arises as to its meaning, such interpretation being binding on the Members, Associates or Trainee Accountants if accepted by the Board; - 7.2.12 to prescribe the form of the instrument appointing a proxy; and - 7.2.13 generally to do whatever the Board deems necessary to enable it to carry out the purpose and objects of the Institute and to exercise the powers and to perform the functions and discharge the duties given to or imposed upon it in terms of this Constitution. - 7.3 The Board may develop a system of delegation of its powers in order to improve administrative and operational efficiency and to provide for adequate checks and balances.
-Pursuant thereto the Board may in writing delegate appropriate powers (excluding the power to prescribe By-laws) to a committee of the Board, to the CEO, to an employee of the Institute or to any individual Board Member. - 7.4 Any delegation of its powers by the Board in terms of paragraph 7.3 above: - 7.4.1 will be subject to such limitations and conditions as the Board may impose; - 7.4.2 may authorise sub-delegation; and - 7.4.3 does not divest the Board of the delegated power and responsibility. - 7.5 The Board may confirm, vary or revoke any decision taken by a committee, the CEO, a Board Member or an employee as a consequence of a delegation in terms of its powers of delegation.
+- 7.2.4 to invest the funds of the Institute or any portion thereof in such securities or investments and in such manner as the Board may from time to time determine, and to vary or transpose such investments in its discretion; 7.2.5 to open and operate banking accounts and savings accounts with registered banking institutions; 7.2.6 to apply and use the funds and income of the Institute to promote the purpose and objects of the Institute; 7.2.7 to pay reasonable travelling, subsistence and other expenses incurred in connection with the affairs of the Institute by any members of the Board or its committees: 7.2.8 to institute and defend legal proceedings; 7.2.9 to appoint the CEO and to determine his or her duties, remuneration and other terms of employment; 7.2.10 to enter into contracts and to authorise the settling of the terms of and the signature of any contract or any other document; 7.2.11 to interpret any clause of the Constitution or By-laws if any dispute arises as to its meaning, such interpretation being binding on the Members, Associates and Prospective Members if accepted by the Board; 7.2.12 to prescribe the form of the instrument appointing a proxy; and 7.2.13 generally, to do whatever the Board deems necessary to enable it to carry out the purpose and objects of the Institute and to exercise the powers and - 7.3 The Board may develop a system of delegation of its powers in order to improve administrative and operational efficiency and to provide for adequate checks and balances.
+Pursuant thereto, the Board may in writing delegate appropriate powers (excluding the power to prescribe By-laws) to a committee of the Board, to the CEO, to an employee of the Institute or to any individual Board Member.